 The Act and the Regulations are silent on specific grounds to challenge licensing terms.
-The only explicit ground on which licensing terms may be challenged under the Act and Regulations may be inferred from Section 13 of the Regulations, which mandates Collecting Societies to make available works to users on non-discriminatory terms and create licensing tariffs for works they represent - where the terms offered are considered discriminatory in breach of that provision.
+The ground on which licensing terms may be challenged may, however, be inferred from Section 13 of the Regulations, which mandates Collecting Societies to make available works to users on non-discriminatory terms and create licensing tariffs for works they represent - where the terms offered are considered discriminatory and in breach of that provision.

-The above notwithstanding, any disagreement in respect of the licensing terms offered by a Collecting Society could be considered a dispute that falls within the purview of the 79
+The above notwithstanding, any disagreement in respect of the licensing terms offered by a Collecting Society could be considered a dispute that falls within the purview of the Regulations.

-Regulations.
 Such dispute shall be referred to the Nigerian Copyright Commission, which may set up a Dispute Resolution Panel to settle the dispute.